Louisiana governor denies he delayed probe in deadly arrest

 Some caucus members asked why Edwards did not speak out or follow up more forcefully when informed of the circumstances.

 “A man died in custody.
-You don’t ask his name.
+You don’t ask his name?
 You don’t ask what happened?
 You don’t get any facts?” one of the caucus members said, according to audio of the meeting obtained by the AP.

 “This matter will not go away until there is an acknowledgement that there was a cover-up,” said another.